MarketSquare/compact_testprogram_distribution/README.md

 ## Performance impact

-When using a single robot file, like in the basic example, the zipapp is faster than the native version on my setup.
+The limbo zipapp is faster than the native version on my setup for this example.
-However, when using multiple robot files (just copy demo.robot a bunch of times), the zipapp version is slower than the native version.

 ``` powershell
     $sw = [Diagnostics.Stopwatch]::StartNew()